shavonn/laraca-arch/docs/artisan-commands.md

 Caveats:

 -   `make:migration` isn't wrapped.
-You will need to use `arty:migration`.
+You will need to use `arti:migration`.
 Why?
 This one is quite different from the others and more difficult to tinker with than I was willing to lend time to.
 It’s better just left as is, in my humble opinion.

-## arty:migration
+## arti:migration

 ```shell
 artisan make:migration [name]